Italian Motorcycle Brands

 What are the Italian motorcycles called?

-The biggest names in the Italian motorcycle industry are Cagiva, Borile, Beta, Aermacchi, MV Agusta, Guzzi, Benelli, and Bimota.
+Italy is famous for its motorcycle industry, including brands like Cagiva, Borile, Beta, Aermacchi, MV Agusta, Moto Guzzi, Benelli, and Bimota.